iossifovlab/gpf/userdocs/administration/getting_started.rst

         -p 25020:25020 \
         seqpipe/seqpipe-docker-impala:latest

-This command creates and starts Docker container named `gpf_impala`, that contains all the components needed for running Apache Impala.
+This command creates and starts Docker container named `gpf_impala` containing all the components needed for running Apache Impala.

 .. note::
     The option `-p` (`--port`) used in `docker run` command instructs the